 The Healthy Lucas County Executive Committee’s Health Equity Task Force developed this toolbox to help organizations throughout the community to incorporate best practices in their diversity, equity and inclusion strategies.
 Promoting a culture of equity throughout Lucas County is the goal for this toolbox, which includes standard definitions, assessment tools to determine readiness, and other resources below.
-The YWCA of Northwest Ohio and Toledo Racial Equity & Inclusion Council have additional resources.
+The YWCA of Northwest Ohio has additional resources.

 Ableism: Beliefs or practices that rest on the assumption that being able-bodied is “normal” while other states of being need to be “fixed” or altered